nalsai/TyphoonLyrics/README.md

 Once the web server is running, you can access TyphoonLyrics by opening your browser and navigating to `http://localhost:5000`.
 From there, you can input the path to search for music files and download the lyrics.
+The files need to be tagged with the correct title and artist for the search to work correctly.

 ## License